Nate Lowe Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.
+- The Tigers have a 4.44 team ERA that ranks 20th among all MLB pitching staffs.

-- The Tigers' 4.43 team ERA ranks 19th across all league pitching staffs.
+- The Tigers rank 22nd in baseball in home runs given up (67 total, 1.3 per game).

-- Tigers pitchers combine to surrender 66 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).
+- Faedo (1-2) takes the mound for the Tigers in his fifth start of the season.
+He's put together a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.

-- In his last time out on Wednesday, the left-hander tossed 4 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- His last appearance came on Thursday against the Chicago White Sox, when the right-hander went six innings, surrendering two earned runs while allowing three hits.

-- The 32-year-old has an ERA of 5.74, with 8.3 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .251 batting average against him.
+- The 27-year-old has put up an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
+Opponents are hitting .188 against him.

 © 2023 Data Skrive.
 All rights reserved.